frontendpatterns/frontendpatterns.dev/src/content/patterns/graphql-query.md

 ---
 # GraphQL Query

-Request precisely the data needed using GraphQL's declarative query language.

 ## Problem

 Without this pattern, the premise that requesting precisely the data needed using GraphQL's declarative query language falls apart, and small changes trigger cascading regressions.